skokec/DAU-ConvNet/README.md

 pip install scipy matplotlib

-python DAU-ConvNet/plugins/tensorflow/tests/dau_conv_test.py
+python DAU-ConvNet/plugins/tensorflow/tests/dau_conv_test.py DAUConvTest.test_DAUConvQuick
 ```

 ### Common issues ###

 __I got `undefined symbol: _ZN9perftools8gputools4cuda17AsCUDAStreamValueEPNS0_6StreamE` when running the code.__

 Please make sure that your TensorFlow is compiled against GPU/CUDA.
-In pip the `tensroflow` and `tensorflow-gpu` packages provide the same libtensorflow_framework.so in the same folder but only `tensorflow-gpu` has the the .so that is compiled against the CUDA.
+In pip the `tensroflow` and `tensorflow-gpu` packages provide the same libtensorflow_framework.so in the same folder but only `tensorflow-gpu` has the .so that is compiled against the CUDA.
 If `tensroflow` gets installed _after_ the `tensorflow-gpu` then .so with CUDA support will be overriden by the .so without it.
 Make sure to install `tensorflow-gpu` the last or not to install `tensroflow` at all.

 ## Usage ##